Howchoo/drone-wars/README.md

 ## Running DDrone GUI
 1. Clone and navigate to this repository.
 2. Run `sudo python ddrone/gui.py` (must be run as sudo)

+## Running DDrone GUI on Remote Computer (e.g. Raspberry Pi)
+This program is capable of being run on a Raspberry Pi mounted to a separate (non-target) drone.
+To do this, you'll want to [install a VNC server on your Raspberry Pi](https://howchoo.com/g/yzm1nmq5ngq/how-to-setup-vnc-on-your-raspberry-pi) to access the DDrone GUI from a remote machine.

+## Disclaimer
+Do not use this software for illegal purposes.
+It was developed for and is being provided as part of a research project.
+Signal spoofing and/or jamming is illegal in most countries -- don't do illegal things.

 ## License (GNU GPL)
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.